Taken (film): Plot

 Bryan flies to Paris.
-At the apartment, he finds Kim's phone and checks the photos, identifying Peter in a reflection.
-Bryan locates and apprehends Peter at the airport attempting to lure another young victim, but Peter breaks free after one of his associates attacks Bryan.
-In the ensuing pursuit, Peter inadvertently walks into oncoming traffic and is killed by an oncoming truck.
+At the apartment, he finds Kim's broken phone and using its memory card, checks the photos.
+He identifies Peter in one of them, revealing him to be a scout for the ring.
+Bryan locates and apprehends Peter at the airport attempting to lure another victim, but Peter escapes after one of his associates attacks Bryan.
+In the ensuing pursuit, Peter is fatally run over by an oncoming truck.
 With his only lead dead, Bryan contacts Jean-Claude Pitrel, an ex-DGSE agent turned National Police officer.
 Jean-Claude informs him about the local red-light district where the Albanians operate but warns Bryan to avoid getting involved.
 Bryan plants a listening device on an Albanian pimp, and with help from a hired translator, is led to a makeshift brothel in a construction yard.
-He rescues a drugged young woman who has Kim's denim jacket, causing a violent gunfight that kills several sex traffickers.
+He rescues a drugged young woman who has Kim's jacket, causing a violent gunfight that kills several sex traffickers.
 Bryan takes the woman to a hotel and improvises her detoxification.

 The next morning, the woman informs Bryan about a safehouse where she and Kim were kept.
 Posing as Jean-Claude, Bryan infiltrates under the pretence of renegotiating the police protection rate.
-When Bryan identifies Marko by his voice, the meeting erupts into a fight, which results in several thugs being killed.
-Searching the house, Bryan finds Amanda, who died from overdose.
-Bryan tortures Marko with electricity and leaves him to die from continuous electrocution, but not before the latter reveals that virgins like Kim are sold on the black market, identifying the buyer as crime syndicate terrorist, Patrice Saint-Clair.
+When Bryan identifies Marko by his voice, the meeting erupts into a fight, which results in several terrorists being killed.
+Searching the house, Bryan finds Amanda, dead from an overdose.
+Bryan tortures Marko with electricity into revealing that virgins like Kim are sold on the black market, identifying her buyer as crime syndicate terrorist Patrice Saint-Clair.
+Bryan then leaves Marko to die from continuous electrocution.

 After a vicious confrontation with Jean-Claude over his corruption in order to disclose Saint-Clair's location, Bryan infiltrates a clandestine sex slave auction occurring beneath Saint-Clair's mansion.
 Witnessing Kim as the last sale, Bryan forces an Arab bidder to purchase her but is subsequently caught and subdued.
-Saint-Clair orders him killed, but Bryan breaks loose and eliminates all the henchmen; a mortally wounded Saint-Clair reveals Kim was delivered to a nearby yacht before Bryan murders him.
-Boarding the vessel, Bryan eliminates the bodyguards and breaks into a bedroom where a Sheikh is holding Kim at knifepoint.
-He kills the sheikh and saves Kim.
-They return to the US and are reunited with Lenore and Stuart.
+Saint-Clair orders him killed, but Bryan breaks loose and eliminates all the henchmen; a mortally wounded Saint-Clair reveals Kim was brought to a nearby yacht before Bryan murders him.

+Boarding the vessel, Bryan eliminates the bodyguards and breaks into a bedroom, where he kills a sheikh holding Kim at knifepoint.
+He rescues Kim and upon returning to the US, they reunite with Lenore and Stuart.
 Bryan surprises Kim by taking her to visit Sheerah.